dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-started.md

 * Set up a warehouse with sample data
 * Connect the warehouse to dbt Cloud
 * Add a Git repository to dbt Cloud
-* Execute a dbt transformation using dbt run
+* Execute a dbt transformation using `dbt run`
-* Schedule a transformation
+* Schedule a job or transformation

 If you want a more in-depth learning experience, we recommend taking the dbt Fundamentals on our [dbt Learn online courses site](https://courses.getdbt.com/).